crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 ![salesforce-set-owd](./img/salesforce-set-owd.jpg)<br>_src: salesforce.com_

-There are four types of OWD -
+There are four types of restrictions that you can place using OWD -

 - Private: Record owner and manager can see
 - Public read-only: All users can see; owner & manager can edit
 - Public read/write: free for all – read, edit, reports
 - Controlled by parent

-You can decide OWDs methodically as depicted below -
+You can decide OWDs quite methodically as depicted below -

 ![salesforce-decide-owd](./img/salesforce-decide-owd.jpg)<br>_src: salesforce.com_

+The data protection decision for an object goes like this -

+1. Decide which OWD to provide baseline security for any object - read-only or edit
+1. Access for 'private' object data are decided by roles & role hierarchies
+1. Access to records are also decided by sharing rules
+1. Access to fields and views are decided by profiles and permission sets

 Typically you end up using 'private' or 'controlled by parent' for new custom objects.